6,000 bees removed from inside wall of Omaha couple's home - NewsBreak

 6,000 bees removed from inside wall of Omaha couple's home

-OMAHA, Neb.
-(AP) — About 6,000 bees were recently removed from inside the walls of an Omaha couple's 100-year-old home.
-Thomas and Marylu Gouttierre...panhandlepost.com

-OMAHA, Neb.
-(AP) — About 6,000 bees were recently removed from inside the walls of an Omaha couple's 100-year-old home.
-Thomas and Marylu Gouttierre...panhandlepost.com
+About 6,000 bees were recently removed from inside the walls of an Omaha couple's 100-year-old home.

+Thomas and Marylu Gouttierre told the Omaha World-Herald they have been planting bee-friendly flowers outside their midtown home, but they never expected the bees to move in.

+The bees likely infiltrated through a hole in the mortar of its brick exterior.
+The Gouttierres discovered them after noticing many bees flying outside their kitchen window and found about 30 in a second-floor bedroom.

 Comments / 0